ManushPatell/CampusCart/backend/backend.md

 ## Differences between Routes, Controllers, and Models

-It's important to understand how the logic works between the three components because they're a fundemental part of how the backend operates.
+It's important to understand how the logic works between the three components because they're a fundamental part of how the backend operates.

 ### Routes: src/routes/*.ts